snovakovic/s.js/README.md

 Stack Operations:
   * .add() - add new item to stack
   * .remove() - remove item from stack.
-Removed items is return value of function.
-In case of empty stack null is returned.
+Removed items is returned or in case of empty stack null is returned.
   * .peek() - peek next value in stack without modifying stack
   * .length() - get size of stack
   * .array - get raw stack array